stakater/stakater-workshop/docs/6-secret-management-in-saap/4-secret-management.md

    More Info on Template: https://docs.cloud.stakater.com/content/sre/multi-tenant-operator/usecases/template.html

-6. Admin creates a TemplateGroupInstance which deploys Template (containing ServiceAccount) to namespaces based on selector.
-We specify tenant label `stakater.com/kind` in selector.
+6. Admin creates a TemplateGroupInstance which deploys Template (containing Service Account) to namespaces based on selector.
+We specify tenant label `stakater.com/tenant` in selector.
 This will deploy ServiceAccount in tenant namespaces.
 This ServiceAccount is required by SecretStore to access Vault.

          apiVersion: tenantoperator.stakater.com/v1alpha1
          kind: TemplateGroupInstance